 The Top 5 List of Shopify’s Biggest Users Who Generate the Most Sales

 To gain valuable insights into what businesses are finding substantial success with Shopify, let’s review today’s top revenue earners.

 The following five business giants use Shopify to their benefit:

 Total revenue: $81.86 billion (June 2022)

 Pepsi is one of the biggest companies in the world, providing food and beverages to consumers all over the planet.
 It’s also one of the leading American companies on Shopify today.

-During the pandemic, like many other conglomerates, Pepsi launched a direct-to-consumer (D2D) website.
-Selling PantryShop and Snacks, the breakout brand allowed consumers to purchase a slew of Pepsi products without needing to visit a physical store.
+Like many other conglomerates during the pandemic, Pepsi launched a direct-to-consumer (D2D) website.
+Selling PantryShop and Snacks, the breakout brand, allowed consumers to purchase a slew of Pepsi products without needing to visit a physical store.

 In the first half of 2022, PepsiCo shared its 12-month earnings report, which nets out at roughly $81.862 billion, a 9.76% increase from last year’s revenue of $79.47 billion.